Make an Ergonomically Friendly School Space

 Breaks between classes are a great time to get your kids moving!
 Kids need about an hour of physical activity each day.
 To help with this, we have put together a list of physical activity recommendations.
 We have ideas for students from elementary through high school, so make sure to check it out and have fun with it!

-Start the 2020 School year off right by taking advantage of our tips on how to make an ergonomic school space for your child.
+Start the school year off right by taking advantage of our tips on how to make an ergonomic school space for your child.
 If you or your child begin to experience pain while working from home or participating in online learning, we have a talented group of physical therapists throughout the country that can help you get rid of pain and make sure your home setup is working for your family.